PooriaT/spring_assessment/README.md

 ### Tests

-For this project, some features tests have been provided.
+For this project, some feature tests have been provided.
 To test it, just run the below command:

 ```bash
 php artisan test